Benefactorum Recordatio Jucundissima Est

 Tom was been an RFU qualified rugby coach at Ashford Rugby Club since 2014-2022 and is now part of the Bloomberg / Ropes & Gray “Bridge to the City” programme overseeing the selection and training of 12 university interns each year who have shown an interest in practicing law post-graduation.

-Committee Membership: Education & Personnel
+Committee Membership: Education & Human Resources Committees

-Committee Membership: Finance & General Purposes and Audit & Risk
+Committee Membership: Finance & General Purposes and Audit & Risk Committee

 Philip Sibbald - Old Ashfordian's Foundation Governor